elastic/kibana/x-pack/plugins/ingest_manager/README.md

 You need to have `docker` to run ingest manager api integration tests

-1. In one terminal, change to the `x-pack` directory and start the test server with
+1. In one terminal, run the tests from the Kibana root directory with

    ```
    INGEST_MANAGEMENT_PACKAGE_REGISTRY_PORT=12345 yarn test:ftr:server --config x-pack/test/ingest_manager_api_integration/config.ts